deepthimaheswari/Leave-Management-System/README.md

 ## Description

-A role-based leave management system developed using Python Flask and SQLite for managing employee leave requests and approvals.
+A role-based leave management system developed using Python Flask and SQLite for managing Student leave requests and approvals.

 ## Technologies Used